Search: 6757 results

 but they didn’t turn away from the sins that the house of Jeroboam had caused Israel to commit.
 Jehoahaz walked in them, and the Asherah pole also remained standing in Samaria.

-Neither did he leave of the people to Jehoahaz but fifty horsemen, and ten chariots, and ten thousand footmen; for the king of Syria had destroyed them, and had made them like the dust by threshing.
+For there was no army left over for Jehoahaz except for fifty horsemen, ten chariots, and ten thousand infantry, for the king of Aram had destroyed them and made them as the dust at threshing.

 He did what was evil in the Lord’s sight.
 He did not turn away from all the sins that Jeroboam son of Nebat had caused Israel to commit, but he walked in them.